Grace’s Story – Achalasia

 So things are pretty good at the moment, Grace is learning to manage the condition better.
 She still gets bad times, especially when fighting infection, where she’ll have spasms and regurgitate frequently, however overall it’s much reduced.

 We are trying not to be lulled into a false sense of security as we know it is likely that it will be progressive, so we continue with the acupressure, educating Grace about the condition and talking to our consultants.
 We hope having it from such a young age helps her as she has no knowledge of a time without Achalasia.
-We know one day surgery may still be the best option for palliative care and we will cross that hurdle when we get there.
+We know one day surgery may still be the best option and we will cross that hurdle when we get there.

 We have been supporting GOSH charity, a wonderful place with real superheroes working inside.
 We stumbled across Guts UK and we’re so pleased to see the stem cell research that is going on into Achalasia.
 We will be following with interest and pray this might be a cure in the future.
 In the meantime we will do whatever we can to support.